Book early & save £25pp / €25pp

 Visit the Temple of Serapis in Pozzuoli which Charles Babage first used to explain the phenomenon of Bradyseism, followed by a walk around Pozzuoli itself, racked by earthquakes in the 1980s and now substantially rebuilt.
 Pupils will be able to see how the port has had to be extended outwards because of uplift, and how the old harbour is now virtually abandoned.

 A visit to the crater of Solfatara (payable locally) gives pupils an opportunity to experience sulphurous fumes, bubbling hot mud and see how the Italians are monitoring for any further signs of eruption.
 Pupils will get an opportunity to discuss if this is a super volcano.
+Please note that Solfatara is currently closed.
+Alternative visits can be suggested by your travel advisor.

 Finally there is an opportunity to climb Monte Nuovo, formed in a single week or walk around Lake Avernus - a volcanic crater lake.